 Cook the quinoa as directed on the package.
 Heat the oil in a skillet over medium-high.
 Add the onion and cayenne chili, and sauté until softened and starting to brown, about 6 minutes.
 Add onion mixture to the pot with the quinoa, along with the salmon and spinach.
 Toss to combine.
 Give a good pinch of salt and pepper to the mix.
 Spritz with lemon and enjoy!

-Burgers & Rainbows
+Dinner: Burgers & Rainbows (Makes 3 burgers)

 - 1 pound grass-fed ground beef